sagemath/trac_to_gh/Issue 4196.md

 # Issue 4196: write a new coercion section for the developer's/programmer's guide

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4196

 Original creator: jhpalmieri